Meet The PENN Creative Strategy Team

 About Sofiya Cheyenne

 Sofiya Cheyenne is an associate consultant with a focus on inclusion and equity at Penn Creative Strategy.
 With over 20 years of personal advocacy experience, Sofiya has been a facilitator, public speaker and panelist at many schools, venues and conferences across the country to speak on issues of access and inclusion.
 As an actor and disability advocate, Sofiya invests herself and creates initiatives to open the minds of our society and see that people with disabilities should have an active seat at the table.
-Sofiya leads the PENN Creative Strategy JEADI practice and has designed and led trainings in this area for arts organization staff and volunteers.
-She is on the Board of Trustees for the Access Champions Podcast and the Committee Chair for the Dwarf Artist Coalition of Little People of America.
+Sofiya is a leader of the PENN Creative Strategy IDEA practice and has designed and led trainings in this area for arts organization staff and volunteers.
+She is a part of National Network of Consultants to Grant makers (NNCG)'s Disability Working Group as well as Inclusion Director of Little People of America and ARTY NY's Access Council.
 She received her BFA & BA in Psychology from CUNY Brooklyn College.

 Eleanor Webster Shakin